 Defending criminal cases is similar.
 Our criminal defense lawyers have extensive experience and training fighting issues just like yours.
 We went to school for this.
 Further, we continue to train every day to become better defense lawyers.
 And it’s certainly what we do for work every single day.

-Finally, if you are charged with a Class A misdemeanor, call Meyer Van Severen, S.C. today.
+Finally, if you are charged with a Class A misdemeanor, call Van Severen Law Office today.
 Our criminal defense attorneys are available 24/7 and certainly want to start fighting your case.